rebelsky/csc207c/_labs/subtype-polymorphism.md

 c.
 What should the `row` method look like?
 You should be able to express this in terms of `above.row()`, `below.row()`, and `above.height()`.

 d.
-Compare your answers to those in `VerticalCompositionLeft`.
+Compare your answers to the solutions in `VerticalCompositionLeft`.

 Submitting
 ----------